Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### f.
 Jordan CAPUERA

 Jordan CAPUERA start his day at 7:40AM, he live with his parents.
 He left his home at 8:30AM and arrives at ALGOSUP with his moto.
 Before enter in school, he smoke at front deck.
 At 9AM he go in his project group.
 During the first break of the day at 10:45AM, he likes to smokes at outside deck with friends.
 After smoking, he go to the toilet and at 11AM he return to his project room for work on the project.
-At lunch time, he eat outside the school, at his home, at a fast food or he buys a sandwich.
+At lunch time, he eat outside the school with Jeanne, at his home, at a fast food or he buys a sandwich.
 At 13:30PM he goes to english room to follow an english class.
 During the break of 15:15PM, he go smoke at outside deck with friends.
 At 15:30PM he return to english class.
 At 17PM, he take his moto and go back home.
 He doesn't really work at home.

 ### g.
 Kimberley GONZALES